Geometric modular flows in 2d CFT and beyond: Excited states in with geometric modular flows Excited states in d=2 with geometric modular flows

 In appendix \ref{app:pushforward}, we demonstrate that $|\Psi\rangle$ has modular flow given by

-because $U_{\Psi}$ yields the relevant KMS condition.
-Note, the KMS condition is satisfied also when the subregion is not preserved; see appendix \ref{app:pushforward}.
+because $U_{\Psi}(s)$ yields the relevant KMS condition.
+Note, eq.~\eqref{eq:PsiModularUnitary} holds also when the subregion is not preserved; see appendix \ref{app:pushforward}.
 The main point is that the modular flow for $|\Psi\rangle$ in $\mathcal{R}$ is a composition of geometric unitaries, and hence is geometric.\footnote{Had we considered a highest-weight state $|h\rangle$ instead of the vacuum, the modular flow unitary

 for $|\Psi\rangle := U_{\varphi}|h\rangle$ has a geometric piece $U_{\varphi}$ and a generically non-geometric piece $U_{h}(s)$ (see, \eg \cite{Caputa:2023vyr}).}

 Specifically, if $U_{\Omega}(s)$ implements the diffeomorphism $\xi_{\Omega}$, then $U_{\Psi}(s)$ implements $\xi_{\Psi}$, where $\xi_{\Psi}$ is the pushforward of $\xi_{\Omega}$ under the conformal map $\varphi$.
 Further, given suitable asymptotic boundary conditions, any $\xi_{\Psi}$ constructed with this procedure is an Unruh flow with respect to $\mathcal{R}=D(A)$.
 We prove these statements in appendix \ref{app:pushforward}.